12th March 2014

 Here are few things you may not know about the British Gas Swimming Championships.

-- The 2013 British Championships will be the first time the event hasn't been held as a mid-season trials since 2000.
+- The 2014 British Championships will be the first time the event has been held outside England.

-- Ponds Forge International Sports Centre has hosted the event the most times with 2013 set to be the seventh staging in Sheffield.
+- Ponds Forge International Sports Centre has hosted the event the most times with 2013 the seventh staging in Sheffield.
 Manchester Aquatics Centre is second in that list, having hosted the British Champs five times.

 - Multi-classification Disability events were first integrated into the British Championships in 2003.

 - The last disability world record set at the event was Ellie Simmonds’s time of 3:08.14 in the MC 200m Individual Medley final at the 2012 Championships in London.
-It was an S6 world record and the first world record to be set at London Aquatics Centre,
+It was an SM6 world record and the first world record to be set at London Aquatics Centre,

 - The last able-bodied world set at the event was Jo Jackson’s time of 4:00.66 in the 400m Freestyle final at the 2009 Championships in Sheffield.